Abdul Rahman Baba: International career

+Rahman received his first call-up to the Ghana senior national team in March 2013, when coach Kwesi Appiah named him in the Black Stars squad for a 2014 FIFA World Cup qualifier against Sudan.

 Baba played every minute of Ghana's campaign at the 2015 Africa Cup of Nations in Equatorial Guinea, providing the cross from which André Ayew headed in the winner against South Africa to win Group C. In the final against the Ivory Coast, Baba scored in the penalty shootout in which his team lost 9–8.

-Abdul Rahman Baba was selected for Ghana's final squad at the 2022 FIFA World Cup, and provided an assist during his side's opening match against Portugal; he produced the cross which was headed into goal by Osman Bukari.
+Baba was selected for Ghana's final squad at the 2022 FIFA World Cup, and provided an assist during his side's opening match against Portugal; he produced the cross which was headed into goal by Osman Bukari.

+On 2 June 2026, Baba was named in head coach Carlos Queiroz's 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Abdul Rahman Baba has "Baba" on the back of his jersey for his Chelsea-supporting father.
-In May 2016 bc, Baba married his longtime childhood girlfriend, Salma, in their hometown of Tamale in northern Ghana.
+In May 2016, Baba married his longtime childhood girlfriend, Salma, in their hometown of Tamale in northern Ghana.
 Baba started doing philanthropic work in his hometown, Tamale whilst playing in Europe.
 In 2021, he donated football materials and equipment to his former school and to the Tamale Juvenile Unit to help upcoming sportsmen within the northern part of Ghana.